How to Grow Sedum

 Sedums for bees and butterflies

 A major advantage of Sedums is as a top 10 plants for attracting bees, hover flies and butterflies, especially when they first flower and are full of nectar.
 It is not unusual to spot several butterflies, a mass of bees and hover flies all together on a single Sedum plant on a warm day.
-Sedums are known as the butterfly's friend, and they really are a magnet to butterflies.
+Sedums earn their reputation as the butterfly's friend, as they truly attract butterflies like a magnet.
 A good place to plant Sedum is near a garden seat where you can relax watching the bees and butterflies feeding on the Sedums.

 Just to illustrate the point, this is a short 2min 30 video showing the Sedums with a cloud of butterflies, bees and pollinators.